andyglick/atlassian-fugue/readme.md

         }
     }

-and add a new dependency to your `dependencies` section:
+And then add fugue as a dependency to your `dependencies` section:

-    compile 'com.atlassian.fugue:fugue:2.2.0'
+    compile 'com.atlassian.fugue:fugue:2.5.0'

 ## Guava compatibility